Follow-up Webinar Q&A with Jim Lancaster, Lantech CEO and author of the Work of Management

 Q: Are you trying to spread lean thinking to your supply chain?

 Jim: I have tried in the past and utterly failed.
 I have not been successful nor have I seen anybody else who has been particularly successful with it.
 That’s why I’m in-sourcing.

 Q: It seems that this system would be hard to implement if the whole business was out of control.
 Would you suggest any stabilization activities before going into your system of management?

-Jim: If the managers doing the walk-around do not understand the work, the value of maintaining work, and how difficult it is for an operator to maintain work, then putting the system in place is likely to increase people’s frustration.
-You don’t have to necessarily install a pull system but you have to implement standardized work and problem solving to start.
+Jim: If the managers doing the walk-around do not understand the Work, the value of maintaining Work, and how difficult it is for an operator to maintain Work, then putting the system in place is likely to increase people’s frustration.
+You don’t have to necessarily install a pull system but you have to implement standardized Work and problem solving to start.

-If you don’t know how to problem solve and your management folks don’t understand how things get made and don’t understand the world that operators live in, then you’re not going to understand how to support then when you walk around.
+If you don’t know how to problem solve and your management folks don’t understand how things get made and don’t understand the world that operators live in, then you’re not going to understand how to support them when you walk around.
 Walking isn’t going to do anything.

 Generally, you get your operation under control as managers and leaders actually learn the business.
-Once you have a critical mass of managers and leaders who know the business, meaning they understand how work gets done and the world their operators live in, then the management system can be really helpful.
+Once you have a critical mass of managers and leaders who know the business, meaning they understand how Work gets done and the world their operators live in, then the management system can be really helpful.

 If you put the daily management system in too soon, you get top managers who don’t know what’s happening on the floor.
 They just walk around and guilt trip the people who have red [abnormal] signals in their processes.
 They’ll pontificate about why they think the problem might be occurring.